6G: Geopolitics

 Geopolitical competition during the rollout of 5G has continued to shape the development of 6G.
 During that time, China reduced participation by foreign vendors and relied more on domestic suppliers such as Huawei and ZTE.

 Several Western countries later restricted Huawei and ZTE after government investigations accused Chinese firms of cyber-espionage and intellectual-property theft.

 These developments affected early 6G planning and global supply chains.

 Analysts have suggested that such divisions could lead to a split in 6G standards.
 Analysts also expect competition in international standards bodies to grow.

 A joint statement issued in February 2024 by the United States, Australia, Canada, Czech Republic, Finland, France, Japan, South Korea, Sweden, and the United Kingdom endorsed shared 6G principles for open, global, and secure connectivity.

-Governments in several countries, including China, have made 6G a national priority.
+Governments in several countries, including China and India, have made 6G a national priority.
 The technology appears in China's Fourteenth Five-Year Plan.
+India's 6G direction is defined by the Bharat 6G Vision document, published in 2023.

 Governments have also promoted varied technology suppliers.
 Many support the Open RAN model, which lets hardware and software from different suppliers work together without vendor control.

-Australia’s telecommunications strategy includes early 6G planning.
-In March 2025, Telstra announced that 6G is expected in the 2030s, with A$800 million set aside to improve existing infrastructure over four years.
+Australia's telecommunications strategy includes early 6G planning.
+In March 2025, Telstra announced that 6G is expected in the 2030s, with $800 million set aside to improve existing infrastructure over four years.

 Internet of Things

 6G wireless communication networks are envisioned to revolutionize customer services and applications via the IoT (Internet of Things) toward a future of fully intelligent and autonomous systems.
-IoT is the key technique in the 6G network.
-IoT combines various sensor devices and networks to realize the connection among humans, things, and equipment anytime and anywhere.
+IoT connects sensor devices and networks to enable communication among people, physical objects, and equipment across a wide range of contexts.
 6G will also use Backscatter Communication for Ambient IoT devices.